WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 screen.bgcolor('lightcyan')
 ```

 You should now make sure your graphics area is big enough to see the complete light blue rectangle.
-Do this by clicking the arrow for *Run*, then dragging the vertical bar between the edit panel and the Result panel from side to side until you can definitely see the right edge of the light blue colour.
+Do this by clicking the arrow for *Run*, then drag the vertical bar between the edit panel and the Result panel from side to side until you can definitely see the right edge of the light blue colour.

 We describe the final line in the starter project in the next paragraph.